Testing solid earth climate connections through mid ocean ridge time series

 A central problem of understanding the Earth system is quantifying climate-solid Earth feedback that requires time-series studies.
 One important time series is the climate (sea level) record that shows transitions between ice ages and warm periods for the last millions of years, involving vast mass transfer between continents (ice load) and oceans.

-Volcanism and Climate Interaction
+Volcanism and Glacial Cycles

 Volcanism is sensitive to such pressure changes, but its response to glacial cycles is largely unknown for the global mid-ocean-ridge (MOR) system, where 80% of Earth's volcanism occurs.
-Models of MOR response to sea level fluctuations predict changes in:
+Models of MOR response to sea-level fluctuations predict changes in:

 1. Crustal thickness